Innovation and Technology Industry in Hong Kong

-In May 2018, Alibaba announced a new initiative to support and promote Hong Kong to grow as a global hub for AI.
-Alibaba, through its Hong Kong Enterpreneurship Fund, will partner with SenseTime and HKSTP to launch a not-for-profit AI lab in Hong Kong (HKAI Lab), a new initiative to support and promote Hong Kong to grow as a global hub for AI.
+In May 2018, Alibaba, SenseTime and HKSTP announced the launch of a not-for-profit AI lab in Hong Kong (HKAI Lab), a new initiative to support and promote Hong Kong to grow as a global hub for AI.
 Objective of the HKAI Lab is to advance the frontiers of AI which includes helping start-ups commercialise their technology, develop ideas and promote knowledge sharing in the AI field.

 As one of the most densely populated cities in the world with world-class ICT infrastructure and Internet connectivity, Hong Kong is an ideal testing ground for a lot of smart city applications.
 To catch up the global trend and build Hong Kong into a world-class smart city, the Government released the Hong Kong Smart City Blueprint in December 2017 that maps out development plans in the next five years.

 Hong Kong’s Smart City Blueprint embraces I&T for a smart Hong Kong under six major areas: (1) smart mobility – intelligent transport system and traffic management, (2) smart living – free public wi-fi access and eID for government and commercial services, (3) smart environment – green buildings and technology applications in energy efficiency, waste management and pollution monitoring, (4) smart people – I&T capacity building, (5) smart government – open data, smart city infrastructure and e-public service, and (6) smart economy – leverage I&T to strengthen existing and develop new economic pillars, and promote sharing economy.

 In the 2017 Policy Speech, three key smart city infrastructure projects were announced.
 The three projects are: “eID” for all Hong Kong residents, a pilot Multi-functional Smart Lampposts scheme at selected urban locations, and the Next Generation Government Cloud Infrastructure equipped with a new Application Architecture (“Next Generation GovCloud”) and a Big Data Analytics Platform, which is scheduled to be launched by 2020.
 Under the Multi-functional Smart Lampposts pilot scheme, the Government will progressively install about 400 smart lampposts in the next three years in four urban locations.
 As of May 2019, the first 50 smart lampposts have been installed in Kwun Tong and the Kai Tak Development Area.